typehtml/typehtml/README.md

 * All state is powered by mobx.
 * All code is written in and for TypeScript.

+> Like to see this dream become a reality?
+[Go ahead and ⭐ it!](https://github.com/typehtml/typehtml/stargazers)

 ## Why?
 I absolutely love react and [recently shared my love as well](https://medium.com/@basarat/typescript-developers-love-react-9871b494bc1a#.ybe5nkjvi).
 That said: